Avoiding Common Issues

 Our job is to avoid costly litigation while protecting our clients and the estate from harm.

-For Heirs and Legatees
+For Heirs And Legatees

 Sometimes the executor and their attorney are stonewalling or are completely incapable of fulfilling their fiduciary duties.
-At Field Law, we know how to step in to prevent further issues by requesting information while asserting legal rights of our clients to information.
+At Field Law, we know how to step in to prevent further issues by requesting information while asserting the legal rights of our clients to information.

 An executor is a fiduciary, they are not a king, and they owe you as an heir or legatee their full devotion.
 They must act as a prudent administrator in collecting, protecting and maintaining the estate until it is time to disburse assets to the heirs.

 When representing heirs or legatees, we understand that you are contacting us after you have exhausted trying to work it out with the executor.
 You are frustrated because the executor is not doing their job and now you are learning that you have limited rights to remove them from office.

 For each case, we discuss your goals and what you expect from the estate.
 You will set the pace of representation and be given options for moving forward at many points during our representation.
 Often, we are able to get up to speed and work with opposing counsel to push the executor to wrap up the succession in short order.